artAbility Digital Showcase

 Welcome to the 2024 artAbility Showcase!

 We’ve done this nine times before, but we’re still as excited as ever to celebrate this year’s artists through our annual Showcase.
-We’ll again be offering an in-person event as well as a Digital Showcase, which allows friends and family far and wide the opportunity to take part in the revelry.
+We’ll again be offering an in-person event as well as a Digital Showcase, which allows friends and family far and wide the opportunity to take part in recognizing all the amazing things this year's artists have created.

 A young lady sitting at a table happily looking over her artwork, which is a fabric collage.
 She is wearing a blue sweatshirt and has dark hair pulled into a ponytail.